Back Home Next

 Is my credit-card information safe on your site?

-Your credit-card information never gets stored on my site or on the server where my site exists.
+Your credit-card information never gets stored on my web site or on the server where my site exists.
 PayPal handles all my credit-card transactions, and the information is stored on their servers.
-I don't even have access to it.
+I don't have access to credit-card number.
 PayPal is very security-conscious, and I'm sure your information is safe.
 (Note: Although PayPal provides my credit-card processing services, you don't have to have a PayPal account to use your credit card on my site.)

 My credit card (or debit card) wouldn't work on your site, but I know it's good.